 So, how are you going to assess and anticipate your needs, when so many of those factors are changing?

 One way is to revisit your list of considerations every six months or so.
-Another is to discuss your list with a physician or caregiver you trust before you decide on a plan.
-Still another way is to use the CoverRight Medicare calculator and then have an in-depth conversation with a licensed Medicare advisor earlier rather than later to make sure everything you need is covered on Medicare.
+Another is to discuss your list with a physician you trust before you decide on a plan.
+Still another way is to use the CoverRight and have an in-depth conversation with a licensed Medicare advisor earlier rather than later to make sure everything you need is covered on Medicare.

 You need expert help from people whose goal is to help you assess the “bigger picture” issues that we mention in this article, as well as those that are changing.
 The goal?
 Select a plan that not only covers what you need today but in the months and years ahead.